Using CNAMEs with Cloud Files containers

 You set up your CNAME record by managing your DNS.
 Within your DNS settings, request a new record.
 Ensure that your CNAME record points to your container’s CDN URL and not your object’s CDN URL.

-If you are using Rackspace Cloud DNS, creating a CNAME record that uses the example values introduced at the beginning of this article would look as follows:
+If you’re using Rackspace Cloud DNS, creating a CNAME record that uses the example values introduced at the beginning of this article look like the following image:

 If you want to edit or delete your CNAME record, you can also do that by managing your DNS in your existing tool.